-Credit unions are democratically controlled.
+CREDIT UNIONS are democratically controlled.
 They are run by a volunteer board of directors elected by and from the membership.
-Each member has one vote in electing board members and certain committee members and can run for election to the board or committees.
+Each member has one voted in electing board members and certain committee members and can run for election to the board or committees.

-Credit unions are not-for-profit.
-This doesn’t mean that they do not or should not make a profit.
-After expenses are paid and reserves are set aside, surplus earnings are returned to members in the forms of higher dividends, lower loan rates and free or low cost services.
+CREDIT UNIONS are not-for-profit.
+This does not mean that they do not or should not make a profit.
+After expenses are paid and reserves are set aside, surplus earnings are returned to members in the forms of higher dividends, lower loan rates and free or low cots services.

-Banks can serve anyone in the general public.
+BANKS can serve anyone in the public.
 Banks have customers who have no voice in how the bank is operated.
 Banks are owned by small groups of investors who expect a certain return on their investments.

-At banks, only the investors have voting privileges.
-Customers don’t have voting rights, cannot be elected to the board, and have no authority in teh overall governance of their bank.
+At BANKS, only the investors have voting privileges.
+Customers do not have voting rights, cannot be elected to the board, and have no authority in the overall governance of their bank.